stackblitz/docs/docs/guides/user-guide/general-faqs.md

 ## Capabilities & Limitations

+### Can I use Vim bindings?

+Our Codeflow editor is built on top of VS Code so you can enable the VIM extension:

+1. Open a github repository in Codeflow (like this: pr.new/vitejs/vite)
+2. Navigate to the "Extensions" pane
+3. Search for "Vim"
+4. Click on the VIM extension and then click the "enable" button.

 ### How do I create code snippets?

 Click on the Settings icon in the activity bar to the left of your screen.
 The Settings sidebar will pop open and you will see User snippets and Workspace snippets.
 User snippets are available for any of your projects.
 Workspace snippets are only available in the current project you create them in.